pingcap/docs-cn/v3.0/reference/tools/data-migration/manage-tasks.md

 ```

 ```
-[warn] no --sub-dir specify for --filename, the latest one will be used {
+[warn] no --sub-dir specified for --filename; the latest one will be used {
     "result": true,
     "msg": "",